 - 1. LANL's strength in theoretical modeling of extreme astrophysical conditions, - 2.
-Facilities such as the HAWC, Raptor, ZTF, HET, LSST, LANSCE, NIF, Omega, etc., - 3.
+Facilities such as the HAWC, Raptor, ZTF, Rubin Observatory, VLBA, JWST, SWGO, LANSCE, HET, NIF, Omega, etc., - 3.
 Computational techniques, codes, and resources, such as VPIC, FLAG, RAGE, Ristra, etc.

 The overall theme is to conduct excellent cutting-edge research that enables breakthroughs in our fundamental understanding of Astrophysical Transients and their potential multi-messenger signatures.
-The likely engines for astrophysical transients are compact objects such as black holes or neutron stars, and stellar explosions and their signatures might include gravitational waves, electromagnetic radiation (e.g., gamma rays, x rays, optical and radio signals) or neutrinos.
-The nascent field of multi-messenger astrophysics uses the complimentary observations of more than one such "messenger" from a single object or event, potentially across a variety of wavelengths and particle types, to probe different aspects of the astrophysical system.
-Because these events are rich in physical phenomena that span most of physics' sub-disciplines, extracting multi-messenger information from these astrophysical transients is a complex task and requires innovative and cross-disciplinary uses of unique LANL observational, theoretical, numerical and experimental capabilities.
+The likely engines for astrophysical transients are compact objects such as black holes or neutron stars, and stellar explosions.
+Their signatures might include gravitational waves, electromagnetic radiation (e.g., gamma rays, x rays, optical and radio signals) or neutrinos.
+The nascent field of multi-messenger astrophysics uses the complimentary observations of more than one such "messenger" from a single object or event, potentially across a variety of wavelengths and particle types, to probe different aspects of the astrophysical source.
+Because these events are rich in physical phenomena that span most of physics' sub-disciplines, extracting multimessenger information from these astrophysical transients is a complex task and requires innovative and cross-disciplinary uses of unique LANL observational, theoretical, numerical and experimental capabilities.

 Since the discovery of gravitational waves from compact-object mergers, the area of Astrophysical Transients and their multi-messenger signals is a rapidly developing field in astrophysics and will likely remain important for at least the next decades.
-It attracts a large fraction of the workforce of the future, aiming to understand the many different aspects of these events and working on, e.g., ground- and space-based x-ray or gravitational-wave observations, theoretical modeling of dense matter and extreme astrophysical environments, computational simulations, data science, particle physics, atomic physics, instrumentation and experiments.
+This field attracts a large fraction of the workforce of the future, aiming to understand the many different aspects of these events and working on, e.g., ground- and space-based electromagnetic or gravitationalwave observations, theoretical modeling of dense matter and extreme astrophysical environments, computational simulations, data science, particle physics, neutrino physics, atomic physics, instrumentation and experiments.
 Most of these subjects are tied closely to LANL expertise.
-Transients connect much of the natural phenomena observable in our universe to similar physical processes in LANL programmatic areas of the high temperature and pressure, often turbulent physical regimes, while being at the forefront of current astrophysical research, and having the capability of attracting and retaining the brightest minds to Los Alamos.
+Astrophysical transients connect much of the natural phenomena observable in our universe to similar physical processes in LANL programmatic areas at high temperature and pressure, often in turbulent physical regimes, while being at the forefront of current astrophysical research.
+Hence, they have the capability of attracting and retaining the brightest minds to Los Alamos.